mikef-nl/azure-batch-rendering/plugins/blender/README.md

 There is no reason why you cannot submit a job now, tasks will start to be run as soon as any of the compute nodes become ```Idle```.

-#### 2.2 Actually Submitting your job
+#### 2.2.
+Actually Submitting your job
-If you created a pool, then we need to click on the ```Azure Batch Rendering -> Submit Job -> Render movie on Ubuntu 16.4``` in Blender again as this action pre-populates some of your initial job data.
-The act of creating a pool as wiped this data from BatchLabs so we need do it again.
-As BatchLabs is already open then this action will be very quick.
+If you created a pool, then we need to click on the ```Run job with existing pool``` button.
+Any data that was previously entered into the form will still be visible.

 From the submit job form, select the following:

 - Select the pool you created earlier from the Pool list.
 In our case it was ```blender-pool-ubuntu```
-- For the ```Job name```, either keep the default or enter something meaningful. **Note that each job within a given Batch account must have a unique name.**
+- For the ```Job name```, either keep the default or enter something meaningful. **Note that each job within a given Batch account must have a unique name.** You will get an error should you re-use a job ID more than once.
-- For the ```Input data```, select the ```blender-project``` file group that you created earlier.
+- The ```Input data``` file group should be already set.
+If not, then select the ```blender-<scene-file>``` file group that you created earlier.
 The warning under the ```Blend file``` option should now go away.
 Should no blend file be selected, then click on the button and browse to the main ```.blend``` file for your scene.
 Note that each file group will now be prefixed with ```fgrp-```.
 - ```Frame start``` and ```Frame end``` can either define a frame range, or you can just enter a single frame number in each to only render that frame.
 Each frame will have its own task created within the job.
 - Select the ```Outputs``` file group.
 This is a file group that any job outputs will be written to including the logs for the job.
-You can use the same file group you created earlier should you wish.
-I normally would use a file group called ```outputs``` that I write all job outputs to.
-I find this easier to manage as each job writes outputs under a folder with the same name as the job.
-If you are running multiple jobs for a given scene then you could call your output file group: ```outputs-<scene-name>```, that way all the outputs relating to that scene are in the same place.
+I would suggest using a different file group for each of your scenes.
+You can run the same scene job multiple times using the same file group.
+This makes it easier to keep track of where your outputs are.
+Each job will upload files to a folder in the files group named with the ID of the job.
+To create a new empty file group, select the ```Outputs``` form field and select ```Create a new file group``` from the drop down items.
+Enter the name of the file group and check the ```Create an empty file group``` checkbox.
+Then click ```Create and close```.
+Your empty file group will be created and populated into the form.

+**Note:** I would not recommend using the same file group as you used for your scene assets.
+Output images and log files are uploaded from each of your tasks, if you had used the same input file group for your outputs, the next time you re-ran the job, these outputs would be downloaded to the compute node with the rest of your input files, whereby possibly affecting task runtime performance.

+**Example:** Should your ```.blend``` file be called ```my-scene.blend```, your main asset file group would be called ```blender-my-scene```, you can then call your output file group ```blender-my-scene-outputs```.
+Using this approach will group your input and output file group containers together in the ```Data``` view of BatchLabs.

 Once each form field is completed, the submit button will be enabled and you can click on the green button to submit the job.
+Deselect the ```Do not redirect``` checkbox if checked, and click on the submit button.
 Once successfully submitted, you will be taken to the job details page where you can view the progress of the job.

 ![](../images/blender/completed-form.png)